Vratko Nemanjić: Serbian epic poetry

-He was killed together with his nine sons by the eight pasha (the seven before him had been killed) of the Ottoman Empire during the Battle of Kosovo.
+He was killed together with his nine sons by the eighth pasha (the seven before him had been killed) of the Ottoman Empire during the Battle of Kosovo.
 Where he is said to have fallen is now a monument with a large white cross standing and the inscription:

 "Honor to the ancestors who taught us how to create a great fatherland.
 We will guard it and agree that it is more difficult to guard than to acquire.

 Critical historians have suggested Bogdan, a Macedonian magnate, brother of Dejan and Jovan Oliver, as the likely historical model of this hero.
 Bogdan is mentioned by John VI Kantakouzenos, while Laonikos Chalkokondyles has more details about him.